 Trust Protector in Florida

-The trust agreement determines exactly which powers the protector holds.
-Florida law does not impose a fixed set of trust protector powers.
-Instead, the settlor grants specific powers when drafting the trust document.
-The protector’s authority can be as narrow as approving trustee changes or as broad as amending distribution provisions and changing the trust’s governing law.
+The trust agreement defines exactly which powers the protector holds.
+Florida law does not impose a default set of trust protector powers.
+The settlor grants specific authority when drafting the trust, and the protector has no powers beyond what the document states.

 Speak With a Florida Asset Protection Attorney